-The Department of French and Italian offers a French online placement test prior to Orientation.
-Placement without taking the placement test is based on AP scores and years of high school instruction.
+The Department of French and Italian offers a French online placement test prior to Orientati on.
+Placement withouttaking the placement test is based on AP scores and years of high sch ool instruction.
+Students seeking advanced placement may take the placement test during New Student Orientation week.

 Students who have questions about the placement test, can contact the Language Program Director, Prof. Tania Convertini.